ashishtayal89/mernguide/README.md

 > useEffect

-- **What are sideeffects or effects?** : You’ve likely performed data fetching, subscriptions, or manually changing the DOM from React components before.
-We call these operations “side effects” (or “effects” for short) because they can affect other components and can’t be done during rendering.
+- **What are sideeffects or effects?** : You’ve likely performed data fetching, subscriptions, or manually changing the DOM from React components before. **We call these operations “side effects” (or “effects” for short) because they can affect other components and can’t be done during rendering**.
 - The Effect Hook, useEffect, adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.
 - When you call useEffect, you’re telling React to run your “effect” function after flushing changes to the DOM.
 - **Effects are declared inside the component so they have access to its props and state**.